DevGroup-ru/dotplant2/README.md

 ## Vagrant

-**WARNING** This box currently uses 2.0.0-beta branch of dotplant2.
+This box currently uses master branch of dotplant2.

 How to use: